General Information

 Types of Sake (according to the foundations)

-―The foundations of good sake are quality rice, clean water, koji mold, and yeast.
+―The foundation of quality sake rests on four essential elements: special rice, pure water, koji mold, and yeast.

-―Typically filtered (although unfiltered products are also available), the resulting clear to slightly yellowish rice wines have an alcohol content of around 15%.
+―Typically filtered (though unfiltered varieties exist), sake is a clear to slightly yellowish beverage with an alcohol content of around 15%.

 Soushu